📜 Introduction.

 Day 1: A Brief Stop in Urumqi and Arrival in Beijing.

-My journey through China began with a night flight from Baku, where I spent two days exploring Azerbaijan’s capital (check out my itinerary 2 Days in Baku: the City of Wind and Fire).
-Then, I landed in Urumqi, in the heart of Xinjiang, early in the morning.
+My journey through China began with two stopovers: one in Baku, where I spent two days exploring Azerbaijan’s capital, then Urumqi, in the heart of Xinjiang.

 After clearing border control, I had planned to explore the city briefly, but a small tech mishap changed everything.
 My eSIM, purchased before departure, refused to activate.
 With no internet connection, I couldn’t use translation apps or maps, so I decided not to venture too far.
 Still, here are the main things to do in Urumqi if you plan to spend half a day there.